kyma-project/kyma/docs/security/03-07-production-profile.md

 The production profile for the OAuth2 server enables persistence and creates a database in which Hydra saves the registered OAuth2 clients.
 When you configure Hydra to use the production profile, a PostgreSQL database is installed using the [official charts](https://github.com/helm/charts/tree/master/stable/postgresql).
-The databased is created in-cluster as a StatefulSet and uses a PersistentVolume that is provider-specific.
+The database is created in-cluster as a StatefulSet and uses a PersistentVolume that is provider-specific.
 This means that the PersistentVolume used by the database uses the default StorageClass of the cluster's host provider.

 >**TIP:** To check the current version of the PostgreSQL database used by the Hydra production profile, see this file.